kube-logging/kube-logging.github.io/content/docs/configuration/multitenancy/_index.md

 Cons:

 - One collector agent handles multiple output queues and failure scenarios, which FluentBit does not handle well by default.

+For details on the `LoggingRoute` resource, see {{% xref "/docs/configuration/crds/v1beta1/loggingroute_types.md" %}}.